apache/sedona/docs/tutorial/geopandas-shapely.md

 # Work with GeoPandas and Shapely

 !!!danger
 	Sedona Python currently only works with Shapely 1.x.
 If you use GeoPandas, please use <= GeoPandas `0.11.1`.
-GeoPandas > 0.11.1 will automatically installe Shapely 2.0.
+GeoPandas > 0.11.1 will automatically install Shapely 2.0.
 If you use Shapely, please use <= `1.8.4`.

 ## Interoperate with GeoPandas